zelang-dev/c-raii/docs/index.md

 > This system use macros `RAII_MALLOC`, `RAII_FREE`, `RAII_REALLOC`, and `RAII_CALLOC`.
 > If not **defined**, the default __malloc/calloc/realloc/free__ are used when expanded.
+> The expansion thereto points to custom replacement allocation routines **rpmalloc**.

 ### The following _malloc/calloc_ wrapper functions are used to get an raw memory pointer.